 Pickleball is a great game for everyone, and the rules are easy enough for practically anyone to pick up after just a round or two.
 Although the rules have changed a bit since the game’s invention, it remains as fun as ever!

-If you still have questions or would like to review check out our other guides, What is Pickleball?Opens in a new tab., What is the Double Bounce Rule in Pickleball?, How to Play PickleballOpens in a new tab., Best Pickleball ShoesOpens in a new tab., and Why Is It Called PickleballOpens in a new tab.!
+If you still have questions or would like to review check out our other guides, What is Pickleball?, What is the Double Bounce Rule in Pickleball?, How to Play Pickleball, Best Pickleball Shoes, and Why Is It Called Pickleball!